cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 </script>
 ```

-You should now see auto-updating summary information above the todo list.
+You'll now see auto-updating summary information above the todo list.

 ## Summary

-In this tutorial, you were able to:
+In this tutorial, you learned how to:

 - Implement an application that utilizes components that work together
 - Access data stored in Vuex from multiple components